 Morning sickness, nausea and vomiting are common during pregnancy

 Morning sickness is a term used to describe the nausea and vomiting many women experience during pregnancy.
 It can occur morning, noon or night, and it may last for a short time or all day long.
 This common pregnancy condition is rarely harmful to mother or baby.
-Our Grapevine and Alliance obgyns have a great deal of experience helping mothers-to-be cope with this condition.
+Our Grapevine and Fort Worth ObGyns have a great deal of experience helping mothers-to-be cope with this condition.

 Most morning sickness occurs during the first trimester

 Approximately the sixth week of pregnancy, many women begin to feel the symptoms of morning sickness – nausea and vomiting – and the condition often ends by the second trimester.
 Unfortunately, some women experience morning sickness for their entire pregnancy.